EWareNet: Emotion Aware Human Intent Prediction and Adaptive Spatial Profile Fusion for Social Robot Navigation: Experiments and Results

 \subsubsection{Metric}

-\ref{Sec:intmetrics} Since our human intent prediction is modeled as a trajectory prediction module, we evaluate the network with metrics commonly used for full-body trajectory/pose prediction networks.
-We the average $l_2$ distance between the ground-truth and the predicted poses at each time step for all humans present in the frame, aka, \textbf{MSE} as the metric.
+Since our pedestrian intent prediction is modeled as a trajectory prediction module, we evaluate the network with metrics commonly used for full-body trajectory/pose prediction networks.
+We use Mean Squared Error (MSE), which is the average $l_2$ distance between the ground-truth and the predicted poses at each time step for all pedestrians present in the frame.